Frequently Asked Questions

 Q: How can I pay?

-A: You can pay in advance either by bank transfer or online payment via credit/debit card (including Visa, MasterCard, Amex, ChinaUnionPay, JCB, CartesBancaires, Discover Electron and Maestro) and PayPal.
+A: You can pay in advance either by bank transfer or online payment via credit/debit card (including Visa, MasterCard, Amex, ChinaUnionPay, JCB, CartesBancaires, Discover Electron, and Maestro) and PayPal.
+We accept buy now, pay later via Klarna.

 Q: Do you accept health insurance?

-Q: Is it possible to pay in instalments?
+Q: Is it possible to pay in installments/direct debit?

 Q: Is there an extra cost if the physiotherapist travels outside of Rotherham for my home visit?

 A: The physiotherapist is based in Rotherham.
-There may be an additional small charge if he travels to Sheffield, Doncaster or Barnsley (depending on the distance).
-Please contact us for details.
+There is an additional charge if he travels to Sheffield, Doncaster, or Barnsley.
+See our prices.

 Q: What happens in my 'Initial Assessment & Treatment' appointment?